hthth0801/hthth0801.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm currently a tenure-track Assistant Professor in the Department of Computer Science from Stevens Institute of Technology.
+Prior to joining the Stevens faculty, I obtained my Ph.D from the Department of Statistics at UCLA, where I worked closely with Dr. Ying Nian Wu and Dr. Song-Chun Zhu.
+From 2010-2013, I obtained a Master of Philosophy (M.Phil.) in computer science at HKUST, working with Dr. Chiew-lan Tai and Dr. Long Quan.

 <br>
 **Research interest:** generative modeling, un-/semi-supervised learning, representation learning, and relevant applications in computer vision and natural language. *Interested in collaboration?
 Contact me.*